 With AMD, you are what you eat

-Richard K Parrish II MD, presents Jackson Memorial Lecture Award to Emily Chew MD.
+Richard K Parrish II MD, presenting the Jackson Memorial Lecture Award to Emily Chew MD.

 Eating a Mediterranean diet, particularly a lot of fish, may be beneficial for those with early or even intermediate age-related macular degeneration, said Emily Y Chew MD in her Jackson Memorial Lecture to the opening session of AAO 2019 in San Francisco, USA.